Takun J: Anti-corruption campaign

 On May 19, 2014, Takun J released "Gbagba is Corruption", a conscious song that is based on the children's book Gbagba (2013).
 The book was written by Robtel Neajai Pailey, a former doctoral student at SOAS, University of London.
 Pailey was inspired to write the book in order to give children the verbal tools to question the ethical and moral values of adults around them.
 The book received critical acclaim and has been adopted as an anti-corruption children's primer by the Liberian Ministry of Education.

 Physical altercation with Edwin Snowe

 On June 17, 2013, Takun J had an encounter with Edwin Snowe after narrowly escaping a head-on collision with Snowe's vehicle.
 The incident between the two individuals occurred near the Mamba Point diplomatic community.
 Takun J said Snowe pulled him out of his car and punched him several times.
-Snowe confirmed the occurrence of the incident and admitted to punching Takun J. After the incident had died down, Takun J wrote a formal complaint to the House of Representatives of Liberia about the punches he received from Snowe.
+Snowe confirmed the occurrence of the incident and admitted to punching the musician.
+After the incident had died down, Takun J wrote a formal complaint to the House of Representatives of Liberia about the punches he received from Snowe.